Platforms: PC - Oculus Rift

 That relationship is quickly put to the test as a mysterious anomaly forms nearby the gas giant, and things begin to quickly spiral out of control.

-A lonely, derelict space station is hardly a novel setting for video games (think Dead Space or System Shock) and is especially well trod territory for film, (Gravity, 2001) but there are some interesting ideas that set Lone Echo apart.
+A lonely, derelict space station is hardly a novel setting for video games (think Dead Space or System Shock) and is especially well trod territory for film, (Gravity, 2001: A Space Odyssey) but there are some interesting ideas that set Lone Echo apart.
 Chief among those concepts is the two main character’s friendship, the almost familial closeness between the lonely Captain and her robot companion.

 You learn about Olivia through optional exploration.
 When talking to her in her room you can ask about the pictures on her wall, or you can pick up toys she has sitting on the bridge and see what she has to say about them.
 You can also choose your responses to her questions (or choose not to answer at all), and though I haven’t had the opportunity to follow every dialogue chain, I’d imagine exploring those choices adds some replay value and interesting revelations.